SdKfz231/D2RPDAPP/README.md

     Here the User will be able to select and create the standard and magical items (with affixes) as needed to fill out what they find in the World.

     // TODO:
 - Move the current Item Stash Modal System to here, Implement the adding of Affixes and magical properties that stick with the item, from creation to destruction,  Create toggle to identify if created item is found or purchased, Implement automatic gold exchange for purchased items, Change Items from Modal to Sidebar, ...

+Character and Item Classes contain majority of the logic in order to further separate functional areas (Controlling State).

 Data.js: